Grand tour of Quebec and Gaspésie

 • Day 1 Montreal

-Montreal Arriving in Montreal, loose yourself in the streets of the Plateau and end your first evening by admiring the sunset at the foot of Saint Joseph's Oratory.
+Montreal Arriving in Montreal, lose yourself in the streets of the Plateau and end your first evening by admiring the sunset at the foot of Saint Joseph's Oratory.

 -Accommodation: Hotel